-The following are hazardous waste storage facilities at PGDP.
+The following are permitted hazardous waste storage facilities (Hazardous Waste Facility Permit, KY8-890-008-982) at PGDP.

 C-733 Hazardous Waste Storage Area.
 This facility is located in the southwestern area of the plant, west of C-744.
 It is used to store spent solvents, paint waste, mineral spirits, waste chemicals, and other hazardous waste.
 It is considered the flammable storage area.
 The facility is diked with sumps.
 The facility has limited sides to help any fumes that may be generated from the waste to dissipate quickly and not develop explosive levels if a leak were to occur.
 Rainfall that blows into the facility is collected in sumps.
 The sumps are pumped to collection containers, sampled, and the results assessed for environmental effects prior to discharge to Outfall 001.
 PCBs also are stored here.
-PCB waste is contained in drums within covered storage boxes that protect the waste from the weather and prevent any discharges if a drum were to rupture or develop a leak.
+PCB waste is stored in container(s) within covered storage boxes that protect the waste from the weather and prevent any discharges if a drum were to rupture or develop a leak.
 The facility is inspected at least weekly and daily when RCRA tanks are in use.
 Leaks are cleaned promptly and leaking containers are repackaged to contain the waste materials.
-Releases from C-733 would flow to USEC KPDES Outfall 008.
+Releases from C-733 would flow to KPDES Outfall 008.

 C-746-Q Hazardous Waste Storage and Treatment Area.
 This area is located inside the western portion of C-746-Q and is used for batch chemical treatment of hazardous waste by neutralization, precipitation, oxidation, reduction, and stabilization.
-A bulb crusher is also located here.
+A bulb crusher also is located here.
 The facility is diked and protected from the weather.
 The facility is inspected at least weekly for leaking containers or loss of building integrity.
 Leaks are promptly cleaned and leaking containers are repackaged to contain the waste materials.
-Releases from C-746-Q would flow to USEC KPDES Outfall 012.
+Releases from C-746-Q would flow to KPDES Outfall 012.
+The eastern area of this facility is not included under the Hazardous Waste Facility Permit.

 C-752-A Environmental Restoration Waste Storage Facility.
 This facility is an indoor permanent structure that stores environmental restoration derived waste as well as PCBs, low-level waste (LLW), and other miscellaneous waste.
 Permitted treatment activities include batch chemical treatment of hazardous waste by neutralization, precipitation, oxidation, reduction, absorption, decanting, filtration, and stabilization.
 The facility is diked and protected from the weather.
 The facility is inspected at least weekly for leaking containers or loss of building integrity.
 Leaks are promptly cleaned and leaking containers are repackaged to contain the waste materials.
 Discharges of treated wastewaters are characterized prior to discharge to Outfall 001.
-Releases from C-752-A would flow to DOE KPDES Outfall 001.
+Releases from C-752-A would flow to KPDES Outfall 001.